alexadmin/it_overview/README.md

 > In contrast, this book assumes that you already have a strategy in place, along with processes for managing it.
 (1, p.
 421)

 # Monitoring
+- ask business/devs about business metrics, notify them, that one part of website/service can be broken after update, you can be not aware of than broken part.
 - "humans should be notified only when they need to take action."
 (8, p.
 9)
 - three kinds of valid monitoring output: alert, ticket, log.
 (8, p.
 10)
 - "every server has an HTTP server that provides diagnostics and statistics for a given task" (8, p.
 19)